GLEIF

 6. For inclusive development and innovation.

-GLEIF fully supports the Open Data Charter and is proud to commit to the six principles it mandates.
+GLEIF fully supports the Open Data Charter and is proud to commit to its six principles.

 For more information, refer to the sources below.